Pandocomatic

 For convenience, the virtual output format pdf

-is added by pandocomatic.
-It allows you to specify PDF output without needing to use the output
+by pandocomatic.
+It allows you to specify PDF output without needing to

 .